Studies linking paraquat with Parkinson’s disease date back years, however, manufacturers failed to warn

 You are eligible for compensation if you or a family member developed Parkinson’s disease after being exposed to the commercial herbicide paraquat as a farmer, agricultural laborer, or crop-duster.
 Our team of experts has decades of experience and a proven track record of achieving great results for our clients.

-No, you do not need to join a class action lawsuit if you want to recover compensation for Parkinson's disease that occurred as a result of paraquat exposure.
-If this is the situation of one of your family members, you are eligible for filing a claim for compensation on their behalf.
+No, you do not need to join a class-action lawsuit if you want to recover compensation for Parkinson's disease that occurred due to paraquat exposure.
+However, if this is the situation of one of your family members, you are eligible for filing a claim for compensation on their behalf.

 Since it was first introduced in 1962, paraquat has been sold by Chevron Chemical Company, Syngenta, and other companies under a variety of brand names.
-Farmers and agricultural workers who were adversely affected by paraquat or families of those who died thereafter can pursue a claim for compensation.
+Farmers and agricultural workers who were adversely affected by paraquat or families of those who died thereafter can pursue a compensation claim.

-The exposure of farmers and agricultural workers to paraquat, during mixing and spraying, has immediate toxic effects such as eye injury, nosebleed, irritation, and burns of the skin.
-In recent years, an increasing number of scientific studies have pointed to a less immediately apparent effect of paraquat exposure: Parkinson’s disease.
+The exposure of farmers and agricultural workers to paraquat during mixing and spraying has immediate toxic effects such as eye injury, nosebleed, irritation, and burns of the skin.
+However, in recent years, an increasing number of scientific studies have pointed to a less immediately apparent effect of paraquat exposure—Parkinson’s disease.